SilentPenguin/Json.ts/README.md

 # Using Json.ts

-Making use of Json.ts is relatively simple: There are two methods, serialize, and deserialize.
+Making use of Json.ts is relatively simple: There are two methods, serialise, and deserialise.

-Serialize accepts an object and returns a json string containing references.
+``serialise`` accepts an object and returns a json string containing references.
 Any time a duplicate reference is discovered within the object, an object containing a reference path is stored in its place.

-Deserialize accepts a json string, and converts it back to an object, after conversion, it seeks out any objects containing only a ``$ref`` property, and replaces that object with the object located at the path.
+``Deserialise`` accepts a json string, and converts it back to an object, after conversion, it seeks out any objects containing only a ``$ref`` property, and replaces that object with the object located at the path.

+You can also optionally mark your classes using the @serialise decorator, which will insert metadata into your object graph mapping the key you provide to the type referenced.
+When deserialising, the result will be constructed using the keyed object prototype to create the object, meaning your methods and static properties will be available after rehydration.